tymyrddin/purple/source/docs/mclu/shadow/what-flows-out/in-practice.md

-# What this means in practice
+# The arrangement in operation

 The tools run continuously on client infrastructure.
 Not in response to incidents.
 Not during maintenance windows.
 Continuously.